FiWri/fi-writer/CONTRIBUTING.md

 We use github to host code, to track issues and feature requests, as well as accept pull requests.

+## We use Discord for communication

+The [discord server](https://discord.gg/TCCbb5qFC8) is used both for development and communicating with the application users.
+There is a [specific channel](https://discord.com/channels/966586970966986762/966587028990988329) to talk about Fi-Writer development.

+## We use [Zenhub](https://www.zenhub.com/) for project management

+Zenhub is a project management tool that integrates seamlessly with Github issues for project management.
+It even has a [browser extension](https://www.zenhub.com/extension) for Chrome and Firefox to show Zenhub as a tab directly in the Github repository.

+Release are a group of long term goals that will justify realeasing a new version of the software.
+Epics are long term goals, made of smaller tasks.
+Tasks are short term goals, the basis of our work.
+They need to allow us to have a clear picture of a specific task, and it should be manageable in a short amount of time.
+It can be divided in subtasks if you realize the complexity is bigger than you thought.

 ## We use [Trunk based-development](https://trunkbaseddevelopment.com/), and all code changes happen through Pull Requests

 Pull requests are the best way to propose changes to the codebase (see some  on [Digital Ocean](https://www.digitalocean.com/community/tutorials/how-to-create-a-pull-request-on-github)).
 We actively welcome your pull requests: